Felipe-Pedro/Python3-Cli/README.md

 * Pandas

-Pandas is required to make and who the tables
+Pandas is required to make and show the tables

 # How it works